 QUESTIONS: Email me at johnp_kingcat AT hotmail DOT com.

-ORDERING: All orders are generally shipped within a week of receipt.
+ORDERING: All orders are generally shipped within two weeks of receipt (usually faster!).
 Sometimes if something you requested is backordered, I’ll hold off until I receive that item, so everything ships at once.
 If that’s taking too long though, I’ll mail the in-stock items and send the backordered one(s) later, as soon as they arrive.
 If there are any problems or questions with your order, please get in touch and let me know!

 By ordering items marked FOR MATURE READERS you are affirming that you are of legal age to purchase adult materials in the jurisdiction in which you live.